purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Optimizers/SGD.md

 ## Stochastic Gradient Descent (SGD)

-In this section, we are going to implement Minibatch stochastic gradient descent with momentum, which we will refer to as SGD in this homework.
+In this section, we are going to implement Minibatch stochastic gradient descent with momentum, which we will refer to as SGD in this document.
 Minibatch SGD is a version of SGD algorithm that speeds up the computation by approximating the gradient using smaller batches of the training data, and Momentum is a method that helps accelerate SGD by incorporating velocity from the previous update to reduce oscillations.
 The `sgd` function in PyTorch library is actually an implementation of Minibatch stochastic gradient descent with momentum.

 Your task is to implement the `step` attribute function of the `SGD` class in file `sgd.py`: